Key Takeaways

 Try it on your next release

 Run a probabilistic forecast on your next Jira Fix Version, free for 30 days.
-See your real p50/p85/p95 dates in minutes — try Advanced Release Planning & Management for Jira free on the Atlassian Marketplace, or explore more release planning guides and resources.
+See your real p50/p85/p95 dates in minutes: try Release Management, Roadmaps & Portfolio free on the Atlassian Marketplace, or explore more release planning guides and resources.